katiestar99/ansible/docs/docsite/rst/community/development_process.rst

 Special Labels
 """"""""""""""

--  **new_plugin**: this is for new modules or plugins that are not yet in Ansible.
+-  **new_plugin**: this is for new modules or plugins that are not yet in Assible.

 **Note:** `new_plugin` kicks off a completely separate process, and frankly it doesn't work very well at present.
 We're working our best to improve this process.

 Human PR review
 ---------------

-After Ansibot reviews the PR and applies labels, the PR is ready for human review.
+After Assibot reviews the PR and applies labels, the PR is ready for human review.
 The most likely reviewers for any PR are the maintainers for the module that PR modifies.

-Each module has at least one assigned :ref:`maintainer <maintainers>`, listed in the `BOTMETA.yml <https://github.com/ansible/ansible/blob/devel/.github/BOTMETA.yml>`_ file.
+Each module has at least one assigned :ref:`maintainer <maintainers>`, listed in the `BOTMETA.yml <https://github.com/assible/assible/blob/devel/.github/BOTMETA.yml>`_ file.

 The maintainer's job is to review PRs that affect that module and decide whether they should be merged (``shipit``) or revised (``needs_revision``).
 We'd like to have at least one community maintainer for every module.
-If a module has no community maintainers assigned, the maintainer is listed as ``$team_ansible``.
+If a module has no community maintainers assigned, the maintainer is listed as ``$team_assible``.

 Once a human applies the ``shipit`` label, the :ref:`committers <community_committer_guidelines>` decide whether the PR is ready to be merged.
 Not every PR that gets the ``shipit`` label is actually ready to be merged, but the better our reviewers are, and the better our guidelines are, the more likely it will be that a PR that reaches **shipit** will be mergeable.